 Notes about the ingredients

-Orange and black icing to draw the snowmen's eyes, noses and buttons.
-You can use store-bought icing pens, leftover icing or buttercream (I used leftover buttercream).
-Mini chocolate chips, mini raisins or small pieces of dried fruit work but don't 'stick' as easily to the snowmen.
+Orange and black icing to draw the snowmen eyes, noses and buttons.
+You can use store-bought icing pens or leftover buttercream (I used buttercream).
+Mini chocolate chips, mini raisins or small pieces of dried fruit will also work, but they’re more difficult to use, and you’ll need some white chocolate as ‘glue’.

 Two image collage showing how to make the coconut truffle mixture.

-To make snowmen, I recommend shaping an equal number of slightly larger balls (for the bodies) and slightly smaller balls (for the heads).
+• Shape an equal number of slightly larger balls (for the snowmen’s bodies) and slightly smaller balls (for the snowmen’s heads).

 Two image collage showing how to shape and roll the coconut truffles.